Nass Valley Gateway Looks Ahead After Q2 Growth

 Nass Valley Gateway nearly doubled their sales QoQ this year after releasing their new product lines and innovative direct sales platform

-VANCOUVER, BC via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: "NVG.CN"); (OTC Pink: NSVGF) (Frankfurt: "3NVN"), distributor of top quality THC-free, broad and full spectrum CBD consumables, continues to build momentum from their quarterly growth into Q3 by analyzing their trending products while forming strong marketing partnerships.
+VANCOUVER, BC, July 20, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: “NVG.CN”); (OTC Pink: NSVGF) (Frankfurt: “3NVN”), distributor of top quality THC-free, broad and full spectrum CBD consumables, continues to build momentum from their quarterly growth into Q3 by analyzing their trending products while forming strong marketing partnerships.
 After a quarterly increase of 84.7% in online sales, Nass Valley Gateway identifies Pain Relief, Pet and Delta 8 products as their top 3 selling product categories.

 The most popular of each category are the pain relief Roll On Cooling Gel, cheese flavored Pet Chews, and Delta 8 Gummy Bears.
 Nass Valley has also seen more than double the growth on their hemp cigarettes and bath bombs.
 "The market is responding with excitement to our diverse product line.
 As people are becoming more aware of CBD and Delta 8, they are also looking to discover new ways to utilize it.
 We are able to offer a catalog of more than 60 products to meet the growing demand and the number," states Michael Racaniello from the NVG Board of Directors.